Title: Late-Night War, Merged Freckles, And The Pet-Petter (November 19, 2010)

 Episode 11, where Glen waves his ecru-colored flag of gay surrender.
 The caiter waiter story happens during Glen’s What Is Making Me Happy Segment.

-Anonymous asked: Glen Weldon mentioned on a PCHH many months ago that (I think it was the thing that was making him happy) he was using a productivity manager on his computer that blocked the internet for a period of time, allowing him to focus on his book.
+Anonymous said: Glen Weldon mentioned on a PCHH many months ago that (I think it was the thing that was making him happy) he was using a productivity manager on his computer that blocked the internet for a period of time, allowing him to focus on his book.
 I don't suppose you know which episode that was?
 Or better, what program he was using?
 Thanks! - Julie